 In most cases, the best way to tell the at-fault driver's insurance company that you want to pursue a third-party claim is to send a letter to the insurance company.
 That way, you have a written record of your request.

-We can help you write that letter and work with you every step of the way after your accident.
-We know how to negotiate with insurance companies and demand the compensation you rightfully deserve.
+Our car accident attorneys can help you write that letter and work with you every step of the way after your accident.
+We know how to negotiate with insurance companies to demand the compensation you rightfully deserve.
 If necessary, we're prepared to take them to court on your behalf.